videosambo/SankoChat/README.md

-SankoChat is Minecraft Spigot plugin for controling your chat activity by preventing players from spamming, advertising and using caps. i will continue developing SankoChat in future and the source will be avaible to you but respect and dont copy, I hope my code is not that messy and you learn somenthing new abou it.
+SankoChat is Minecraft Spigot plugin for controling your chat activity by preventing players from spamming, advertising and using caps. i will continue developing SankoChat in future and the source will be avaible to you but respect and dont copy, I hope my code is not that messy and you learn somenthing new about it.

 If you find any errors or bugs, make issue reguest so I can fix that.